espocrm/documentation/development/extension-packages.md

   ],
   "releaseDate": "2019-10-22",
   "author": "Your name",
-  "description": "Description of your extension", "delete": []
+  "description": "Description of your extension"
 }
 ```

-* Syntax of `version` and `acceptableVersions` is described by the v2.0.0 specification found at http://semver.org.
+Syntax of `version` and `acceptableVersions` is described by the v2.0.0 specification found at http://semver.org.
-* `delete` - is the list of core files that need to be deleted.
-This parameter is not recommended to use.
-You can omit it.

 ### Files